Biden blasts ‘radical’ Roe draft, warns other rights at risk

 Twenty-six states are certain or likely to ban abortion if Roe v.
 Wade is overturned, according to the pro-abortion rights think tank the Guttmacher Institute.
 Of those, 22 states already have total or near-total bans on the books that are currently blocked by Roe, aside from Texas.
 The Texas law banning it after six weeks has been allowed to go into effect by the Supreme Court due to its unusual civil enforcement structure.
 Four more states are considered likely to quickly pass bans if Roe is overturned.

-Sixteen states and the District of Columbia, meanwhile, have protected access to abortion in state law.
+Sixteen states and the District of Columbia have protected access to abortion in state law.

-This year, anticipating a decision overturning or gutting Roe, eight conservative states have already moved to restrict abortion rights.
-Oklahoma, for example, passed several bills in recent weeks, including one that goes into effect this summer making it a felony to perform an abortion.
-Like many anti-abortion bills passed in GOP-led states this year, it does not have exceptions for rape or incest, only to save the life of the mother.

-Eight Democratic-leaning states protected or expanded access to the procedure, including California, which has passed legislation making the procedure less expensive and is considering other bills to make itself an “abortion sanctuary” if Roe is overturned.